-A synthetic drug mix that first began in France in 1928 and 1929 has become a growing trend in the United States.
-Synthetic cathinones, more commonly known as “bath salts,” are chemically made from synthetic compounds: MDPV (3,4-methylenedioxypyrovalerone), mephedrone, pyrovalerone and methylone.
-These synthetic ingredients originate from natural ingredients called cathinones found in khat.
-Khat is a shrub that is grown in East Africa and the Middle East, and many people chew on the leaves to obtain a mild stimulating effect.
-Now this substance is the source of bath salts abuse and the serious consequences that come with it.
+Synthetic cathinones, commonly known as “bath salts,” are chemically made from synthetic compounds like 3,4-methylenedioxypyrovalerone (MDPV), mephedrone, pyrovalerone and methylone.
+These synthetic ingredients are obtained from natural ingredients called cathinones, found in khat, a shrub grown in East Africa and the Middle East.
+Many people chew on the leaves to obtain a mild stimulating effect.

 A family of designer drug stimulants, synthetic cathinones appear as white or brown small crystals packed in small plastic or foil bags concealed with labels like “laundry detergent,” “plant food,” or “jewelry cleaner.”
 This synthetic, mind-altering drug can be bought online or even from drug paraphernalia shops.
 It is often known as “Flakka,” “Bloom,” “Cloud Nine,” “Lunar Wave,” “Vanilla Sky,” “White Lightning,” and “Scarface.”
 Cathinones can be snorted, smoked, injected or swallowed.

 Bath salts, white powder or a crystalline substance, are chemically similar to cocaine, amphetamines and ecstasy.
 Synthetic cathinones are considered addictive, mind-stimulating psychoactive substances that are cheap substitutes for cocaine or ecstasy, making bath salts abuse a growing problem among young people.

 Bath salts abuse